cicl-stanford/homepage/content/home/people.md

 # github = "haoranzhao419"
 # twitter = "HaoranZhaoHRZ"
 # website = "https://haoranzhao419.github.io/"
 # description = "I am interested in understanding how effectively language models can perform reasoning and comprehend commonsense and factual knowledge.
-Subsequently, with a better understanding of LLM’s cognitive abilities, I hope to build more cognitive-feasible and efficient language models at small scales.
+Subsequently, with a better understanding of LLM's cognitive abilities, I hope to build more cognitive-feasible and efficient language models at small scales.
 In my free time, I like running and sailing.
 I like lemonade."

 [[member]]
 id = "Alumni"